Shai2u/stand_alone_qgis_app/README.md

 This README provides instructions for running the Example app for QGIS on a Mac as a standalone application.

+## About the App

+Currently, the app is a proof of concept.
+It tracks the mouse coordinates and adds a GeoJSON file.

 ![example](./media/example.png)

 ## Prerequisites